xXTacticalWaffleXx/skyblock-death-tracker/README.md

 ## usage instruction
 get a binary in its own folder

-next to that binary make a config.txt file (an example can be found in the root of this repo)
+next to that binary make a config.txt file (an example can be found in the root of this repo one will also be made if you run the program without a config.txt)

 run the binary